Zhaoxi99/UNL_Simulation_Application/tutorials/UNL_simu_tutorial.md

 Zhaoxi Zhang, Vanda Inácio, and Miguel de Carvalho

-In this tutorial we describe the steps for obtaining the results of the Simulation study in Section 4 of the paper "The Underlap Coefficient as Measure of a Biomarker’s Discriminatory Ability in a Three-Class Disease Setting".
+In this tutorial we describe the steps for obtaining the results of the simulation study in the unconditional case in Section 5.1 of the paper "The Underlap Coefficient as Measure of a Biomarker’s Discriminatory Ability in a Three-Class Disease Setting".

 As a preliminary step, we load on a clean environment all the required libraries.